Share this story

 Rays of the setting sun directly fall on these big mountains during the golden hour.
 Photo by Ravi Ranjan Sr Trek Leader at Indiahikes

+The Brahmatal Trek altitude is approximately 12250 feet.
 The ridge walk of Brahmatal is a big highlight of the trek.
-It is a 2-hour long ridge trek with the grandest views of Trishul, Nanda Gunti, Mrigthuni, Maiktoli and mountains of the Garhwal-Kumaon range.
+It is a two-hour-long ridge trek with the grandest views of Trishul, Nanda Gunti, Mrigthuni, Maiktoli and the mountains of the Garhwal-Kumaon range.

 The size of the trekkers in the picture give you an idea of the scale of the ridge.
 They are trekking to Jhandi Top.
 From there you walk on the ridge for almost two hours to reach Brahmatal top.
 Picture shot by Deep Thakkar in February 2020